ImXico/Cyberpunk/README.md

 It's important to note that the `BodyBuilder`'s constructor takes in a `PhysicsWorld` - this means that all bodies created with a given instance of `BodyBuilder` will be hosted in that `PhysicsWorld`. it is possible to change the current world by calling `setPhysicsWorld(physicsWorld)`.

-This is how, in Box2D, we'd generally create a circle-shaped body, given a position, radius and restitution:
+This is how, in Box2D, we'd generally create a circle-shaped body, given a pos1, radius and restitution:

 **Without** the body builder: